greyvest/sake_0/README.md

-# sake
+# sake 0

 An OpenGL graphics engine developed by me, Austin Anderson, for learning purposes.
-I plan to develop this engine to the point where it is usable enough to develop a game in, and then develop a game in it to ensure I have all the functionality I would want in a custom engine.
+I have now switched this project over to developing on a forked version of https://github.com/TheCherno/OpenGL due to numorous cross-platform development hiccups.
+That repository can be found on my profile.

 Project Goals: